7 Things to Remember When Choosing Survey Incentives

 Studies have shown that cash incentives offer the highest response rates, but handing out cash isn’t always practical, particularly in an online survey.1

-Gift cards and coupon codes, on the other hand, can be distributed immediately and can easily be redeemed, especially if they are from an online shopping site that isn’t dependent on geographic location.
+Gift cards and coupon codes, in contrast, can be distributed instantly and are easy for respondents to redeem.
+This is especially true if they’re from an online shopping site that isn’t limited by geographic location.

 4. Delivery Method